LordChristoff2025/ELM-Binary-Classifier/README.md

 - Importing Dataset from locally saved storage form an external source.
 - Adding the epoch count to watch the progress of the training
-- Adding a system to compare the results against a user uplaoded image
+- Adding a system to allow users to directly upload an image to test it on the trained model.
 - Added [Huuging Face's Gradio](https://huggingface.co/gradio) to allow the use of comparision is a web UI, providing the Colab session is active!

 To try yourself simply start a new project in Google Colab and add the selected blocks of code in order of: